Banff Springs Hotel Staff Reunion Website

 So, what happened in '62?
 Well, I believe that was the year Phil's

-Pancake House opened just down the road - too bad I couldn't afford to eat
+Pancake House opened just down the road - too bad I couldn't afford to

-the Banff Avenue Auditorium.
+at the Banff Avenue Auditorium.
 Who can forget Peggy Mahon's rendition of

 "Steam Heat" presaging her career in entertainment?
-Choreography

-Busboys' Bash, the housemen organized a fantastic party in the chalet at the top
+traditional Busboys' Bash, the housemen organized a fantastic party in the

-of the chairlift on Mount Norquay.
-Two things I remember: the steepness of the
+chalet at the top of the chairlift on Mount Norquay.
+Two things I remember: the

 A hitch-hiking trip to Jasper which began at the end of my overnight shift on